joshrudi/rudi-aliasing/README.md

 # rudi-aliasing
-An Anti-aliasing project in python & c++ for png images
+An Anti-aliasing project in C++ and Python